Student Code of Conduct

 Past Cases

-Records will be documented and stored separately from the student’s official record in a confidential manner.
+Records from the Honor Council proceedings and any appeal will be documented and stored separately from the student’s official record in a confidential manner.
 Direct access to these files will be limited to the Associate Deans.
+Upon a new complaint, relevant Honor Council files will be screened for previous complaints related to the accused student.
+They may also be accessed for reporting purposes as described below.
 An individual student will have access to their record, if requested.

-The Office of Professional Education will follow the policy on Reporting Information to State Boards of Pharmacy when asked to provide student specific information related to investigations and violations of the Code of Conduct.
+The Associate Dean of Student Affairs will follow the policy on Reporting Information to State Boards of Pharmacy when asked to provide student specific information related to investigations and violations of the Code of Conduct.

 Reporting of Honor Council Activities